Arffornia/Nexus_Mods/README.md

 # Nexus mods

-This package allows you to manage the download and update Minecraft mods.
+This package allows you to manage the download and update Minecraft mods and external files.

 ## Included APIs :